African art > Mask > Masque Bembe

 Watch the video

-The Bembe is a Luba branch line that is believed to have left Congo in the 18th century.
-Their society and artistic tendency are influenced by their neighbours in the Lake Tanganyika region, the Lega, the Buyu, etc. Indeed, like the Lega, the Bembe had an association bwami responsible for initiation and structuring for society but while the bwami was exclusive to the Lega, other associations coexisted among the Bembe.
+The Bembe ethnic group is a Luba branch line that is believed to have left Congo in the 18th century to settle near Tanzania and Burundi.
+Their society and artistic tendency are influenced by their neighbouring ethnic groups in the Lake Tanganyika region, the Lega, the Buyu, etc. Indeed, like the Lega, the Bembe had a Bwami association responsible for initiation and structuring for society but while the Bwami was exclusive to the Lega, other associations coexisted among the Bembe, the Elanda societies and Alunga.Au the Bwami, and art objects such as masks and statues were intended to help aspirants to Kindi, the highest grade, to remember the moral rules they had to know and apply.

 This item is sold with its certificate of authenticity